-• Students must file an Undergraduate Graduation Application and Agreement form or a Graduate Application form.
-Graduate students must also file an Advancement to Candidacy form.
-(All forms are available at and must be returned to the Academic Records Office.)
-All students filing for December conferral and undergraduate students applying for May graduation must complete the graduation application no later than the October date specified in the academic calendar.
-All graduate students applying for May graduation application application nust complete the graduation must complete the graduation must complete the graduate students academic calendar.
-All graduate students applying for May graduation must complete the graduation application no later than the January date specified in the academic calendar.
+- Students must file an Application for Graduation/Marching form.
+Graduation/marching application forms from graduate students will be accepted only when their Advancement to Candidacy form has been submitted.
+(Graduation/marching application forms are available at and must be returned to the Academic Records Office.)
+All students filing for December conferral and undergraduate students applying for graduation/ marching in May must complete the graduation/marching application no later than the October date specified in the academic calendar.
+All graduate students applying for graduation/marching in May must complete the graduation/marching application no later than the January date specified in the academic calendar. - Transcripts for transfer credit must reach the Academic Records Office a minimum of 15 days before graduation/degree conferral-0.0101 Tc[(•)-6 ree o.2 TD[(com010iation/maes)]TJDe.is Ofrews.edu).

-- Transcripts for transfer credit must reach the Academic Records Office a minimum of 15 days before graduation. - All Incompletes and Deferred Grades (if used for the degree) must be changed to a satisfactory grade in the Academic Records Office a minimum of 15 days before graduation. - Students must receive financial clearance from the Student Financial Services Office before they can pick up graduation tickets or receive a diploma.